simonerighi/Gossip/README.md

 Typicall install time: 1 minute

 DEMO
 A simple demo is available, generating the baseline results reported in Figure 1 of the main text.
+The only difference is that - in order to make the demo faster -  only 10 simulations for each type of gossip are run.

-Once the software is installed launch the script "demo.m"
+To run the demo: Once the software is installed launch the script "demo.m"

-Expected output: a figure reporting the baseline results of the model (figure 1 of the main text).
+Expected output: tw figure reporting (1) the baseline results of the model (figure 1 of the main text) (2) the distribution of results.

-typical running time on a normal computer: 10 minutes.
+Typical running time on a normal computer: 16 minutes.